 Sustainable management of the Makira Forest requires changes in the practices of local subsistence farmers.
-CPALI teaches them silk rearing that bolsters family income by 60-200% and restores habitat.
+SEPALIM teaches farmers silk rearing and sustainable production techniques that bolsters family income by 60-200% and restores habitat.
 It trains local artisans to transform cocoons into unique cocoon silk textiles.
 Pupae are removed from the cocoons and pupae protected until their maturity.
 Hence silk production is no-kill, and sustainable and silk textiles are called "peace silk",

 Madagascar faces an environmental and economic crisis.
 Its own people, in struggling to survive, are destroying the country's unique biological heritage.
 Compensatory subsidies, previously used to dissuade farmers from encroaching on protected areas are not sustainable and stifle farmer independence.
 We seek to extend a proven, locally implemented, methods of wild silk production and give 300+ families living near the Makira protected area access to profitable markets.